binary550/proxy-python/README.md

 ### Introduction

-Python-Proxy allows you to set a random proxy or add your
+Py-Proxy allows you to set a random proxy or add your.

-Proxychains configuration is located in data/proxychains.template
+Proxychains configuration is located in data/proxychains.template .

-All proxy are located in data/list, and html source are readable in data/index
+All proxy are located in data/list, and html source are readable in data/index .

+For the time being, Py-Proxy only support socks4 connection with the random option (Http, socks4/5 are available with manually option, or you can edit proxy file).

 ### Example

-python-proxy has a built in update function (only socks4 support right now) :
+py-proxy has a built in update function (only socks4 support right now) :

-> python-proxy -u
+> py-proxy -u

 You can list all your proxy list :

-> python-proxy -l
+> py-proxy -l

 Afterwards, you can run a program through a random proxy :

-> python-proxy -r firefox
+> py-proxy -r firefox

 And check your ip :

-> python-proxy -r curl -s checkip.amazonaws.com
+> py-proxy -r curl -s checkip.amazonaws.com

 Or if you want to connect with a custom proxy :

-> python-proxy -c http 123.456.789.01 8080
+> py-proxy -c http 123.456.789.01 8080

 ### To-Do

- + ~~Proxy list update (from premproxy.net)~~
+ + ~~Proxy list update (from premproxy.com)~~
  + ~~Same function for func_proxy.manual + .random~~
- + ~~Program execution after python-proxy -r~~
+ + ~~Program execution after py-proxy -r~~
  + ~~Display selected proxy~~
  + ~~Detect proxy online/offline~~
  + Auto choose between HTTP, SOCKS4 and SOCKS5